 - Please send the completed manuscript by e-mail to the responsible editor by the specified deadline.

 - references within the text as follows: (Müller 2008; Maier et al. 2008)

 - references in chronological order at the end of the article

 - book: Bertram AM, Laube W. Sensomotorische Koordination.
 Stuttgart: Thieme, 2008

 - chapter from a book: Slater H. Vegetatives Nervensystem.
 In: Van den Berg F (Hrsg).
 Angewandte Physiologie III.
 Stuttgart: Thieme, 2007

 - article from a journal: Bove M. Complex Regional Pain Syndrome (CRPS) und kortikale Reorganisation.
 Manuelle Therapie 2008; 12: 206-215

 - internet sources please add the date the of the retrieval: e.g. www.xyz.de, retrieved on 2.1.2011

-Abbreviations of the names of journals are used according to the guidelines of World Medical Periodicals.
+Abbreviations of the journal names follow the guidelines of World Medical Periodicals.